ja1umi/doujinshi/C93-Ada_wapper_to_pigpio/README.md

 ## 2. Installing slarm64 on Raspberry Pi 3 and Virtual Development Environment

 This booklet was also publilshed on December 29, 2017 and witten by "kaokun".
-The author explains how to install slarm64 (*unofficial* but **64-bit** variant of slackwarearm) on Raspberry Pi 3 and virtual develepment environment for it as well. as well.
+The author explains how to install slarm64 (*unofficial* but **64-bit** variant of slackwarearm) on Raspberry Pi 3 and virtual develepment environment for it as well.
 Scripts and related files are freely available for those who purchased this booklet.

 > Commented by Kasumi YOSHINO a.k.a.
 JA1UMI